dermotduffy/hass-motioneye/README.md

 | `custom_left_text` `custom_right_text`| Custom text to show on the left or right, if the `custom-text` value is selected.|

 Note:
    * Calling this service triggers a reset of the motionEye cameras which will pause the stream / recordings / motion detection (etc).
+   * Ensure the `Text Overlay` switch is turned on to actually display the configured text overlays.

 Example: